guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 to work with a single covariate.
 For example, our `data` variable consists in a named list of 13 data matrices.
 When we execute the preprocessing step, the function recognize it as a list, and executes the preprocessing for every different element of the list.
-It we were to provide one single data matrix instead, it will also identify that the variable is not a list and will execute the pipeline only for that specific nameless data matrix.
+If we were to provide one single data matrix instead, it will also identify that the variable is not a list and will execute the pipeline only for that specific nameless data matrix.